Part III

 When integrated, this axis grounds the body not as a battleground between craving and control, but as a living site of discernment, joy, and wisdom.

 They shift in meaning depending on your context, your awareness, and the season of your life.
-What matters is not resolving them, but staying in relationship with the dynamic energies they reveal.

 Integration: Beyond Binary Thinking